jeanreye4/tic-tac-toe/readme.md

 - Render in the browser
 - Include separate HTML / CSS / JavaScript files
-- Use Javascript or jQuery for DOM manipulation
+- Use Javascript for DOM manipulation
 - Be deployed online, using [Github Project pages](https://pages.github.com) and/or to a custom domain.
 - Use semantic markup for HTML and CSS (adhere to best practices)